Ashish-simpleCoder/classic-react-hooks/doc/guide/use-is-online.md

 ---
 outline: deep
 ---
-# useSyncedRef
+# useIsOnline

-Like `useRef` hook, but it automatically syncs-up with the given state.
+A simple hook for getting the network connection state.

 ## Example